If you could take a simple step to help strengthen your company’s:

-The campaign’s goal is: to help every plastic resin handling operation implement good housekeeping and pellet, flake, and powder containment practices to work towards achieving zero pellet, flake, and powder loss.
+The campaign’s goal is: to help every plastic resin handling operation implement good housekeeping and plastic resin containment practices to work towards achieving zero plastic resin loss to the environment.
 OCS is being conducted in thousands of plants around the world, all adding to the effort to protect the environment.

-Pellet, flake and powder loss has many negative impacts on individual companies, on the plastics industry as a whole and on the environment.
+Plastic resin loss has many negative impacts on individual companies, on the plastics industry as a whole, and on the environment.

-- Companies enhance their reputations as good stewards of the environment — an increasingly important factor for attracting the investment community and high-quality employees; and
+- Companies enhance their reputations as good stewards of the environment — an increasingly important factor for attracting the investment community and high-quality employees.

-- More material stays a valuable product rather than becoming waste, improving efficiency.
+- More material remains as a valuable product rather than becoming waste, improving efficiency.